voxsim/knowledge/programming-languages/javascript/README.md

 ## Statements
 - A block statement is something between { }
+- A function statement is something inside a function

 ## Variables
 We have three way of declaring variables:

 ```javascript